smartlegionlab/github_repos_backup_tools/README.md

 - Create file .env. `echo -e "GITHUB_API_TOKEN=TOKEN\nGITHUB_NAME=USERNAME" > .env`
 - Add keys and values to the file, where the value are your GitHub api token and GitHub username:

+> How to generate a token?
+[Follow the link and create Personal access tokens (classic)](https://github.com/settings/tokens/new).
+Press 'Generate new token'.
+Select repo, generate and copy the token.

 Exemple file`.env`:
 ```text
 GITHUB_API_TOKEN=TOKEN